DavHau/nix-portable/README.md

   - make it easy to distribute nix (via other package managers)

 ### Tested on the following systems/environments:
-  * Distros:
+  * Distros (x86_64):
     - Arch Linux
-    - Debian 10
     - CentOS 7
+    - Debian
-    - CentOS 8
+    - Fedora
     - NixOS
-    - Ubuntu 20.04
+    - Ubuntu
+  * Distros (aarch64):
+    - Debian
   * Other Environments:
     - Docker (debian image)
-    - Github Action
+    - Github Actions

 ### Under the hood:
-  - The nix-portable binary is a self extracting archive, caching its contents in $HOME/.nix-portable
+  - The nix-portable executable is a self extracting archive, caching its contents in $HOME/.nix-portable
   - Either bubblewrap or proot is used to simulate the /nix/store directory which actually resides in $HOME/.nix-portable/store
   - A default nixpkgs channel is included and the NIX_PATH variable is set accordingly.
-  - Nix version 2.4 is used and configured to enable `flakes` and `nix-command` out of the box.
+  - Features `flakes` and `nix-command` are enabled out of the box.

 ### Drawbacks / Considerations: